+What is Nasal Endoscopy.
+Does a Nasal Endoscopy hurt?
 Nasal Endoscopy is a procedure that allows a physician to look at the inside surface of the nose.
-It is done by inserting an endoscope into the nostril.
-Endoscopes are rigid or flexible optical devices that are similar to a telescope.
+It is done by inserting an endoscope or ENT scope through nose into the nostril.
+Endoscopes, aka, sinus scope are rigid or flexible optical devices that are similar to a telescope.
 The endoscope is connected to a light source.
 Your doctor may look directly through the endoscope or attach it to a video camera.
 The video camera projects magnified images on a screen.
 Many cameras also have the ability to take photographs and record videos.

 What are the Benefits of Nasal Endoscopy?